We work with Centres for Doctoral Training (CDT) to help us provide research opportunities and training specific to chemical engineering researchers.

 Find out more about these Centres, and the development you could benefit from by studying with them.

-Our School is involved in the science of 2D materials and their exploitation for novel separation techniques, production of polymer nano-composites, fuel cells applications and sensors for environmental and biomedical applications.
+Our Department is involved in the science of 2D materials and their exploitation for novel separation techniques, production of polymer nano-composites, fuel cells applications and sensors for environmental and biomedical applications.
 Various interdisciplinary projects combining experimental and modelling techniques are available each year.

 Materials for Demanding Environments CDT